 4.2 Timetable for DiGA in Austria

-In June 2024, the Federal Ministry of Social Affairs, Health, Care and Consumer Protection published the “eHealth Strategy Austria”.
+In June 2024, the Federal Ministry of Social Affairs, Health, Care, and Consumer Protection published the “eHealth Strategy Austria.”
 This sets out the specific measures for designing an approval process for digital health applications:

-“M1.7: Creation of a uniform process for the evaluation of digital health applications (DiGA) and digital care applications (DiPA) and subsequently, if there are demonstrable benefits, their introduction into healthcare.
-Prioritization/time planning: Short term (2024-2026)”5.
-Previous reimbursement options in Austria
+“M1.7: Creation of a uniform process for the evaluation of digital health applications (DiGAs) and digital care applications (DiPAs) and, subsequently, their introduction into healthcare if demonstrable benefits are identified.
+Prioritization/time frame: Short term (2024-2026).”

 Digital health applications can already be reimbursed in Austria by way of exception.
 These applications fall under the category “Other necessary medical aids” in accordance with § 137 of the General Social Insurance Act (ASVG).
 Patients can therefore claim reimbursement under certain conditions.